Northern Counties Junior Singles Champion & Bowls England Junior Singles Runner-Up

 The Hunt Cup Consolation - "The Little Lady"

 The Hunt Cup Consolation, is affectionately known as "The Lttle Lady", which describes the Trophy perfectly.
 It is competed for by those ladies who lose their first game in the main Hunt Cup competition.
-Runner-up was Ellie Green.
+Club Captain Michael Parker presents the Trophy to Eleanor.

 TV Sets Singles - The Lawrence Gordon Memorial Trophy

 Having been runner-up last year, Anthony came off best this year in a close match against Gordon Niven.

 Third time lucky for Mike, having been runner-up in the previous two years.
 The handicap rules were amended in 2015, so that after the initial handicap allocation, a player's subsequent performance in the competition determined their handicap next year.
 Mike was playing off +3 this year, so will lose two points to play off +1 next year.
 Runner up was Lyndon Noon, who as a final qualifier will lose one point next year.

 The Early Bird Singles - The J & W Cropper Trophy.

 Barrie becomes a three time winner of the Early Bird, having won in 2010 and 2017.

 Runner-up was Peter Rogers.

 The Challenge Pairs - The J. H. Smith Trophy